Assistant Professor of Composition and Theory

 Though her past work focused mainly on instrumental music (commissions by the Akron Youth Symphony, percussionist Kenyon Williams, and the Promethean Saxophone Quartet), Carrie Magin’s recent interests revolve around the relationship between sung or spoken text and music (recent commissions by the University of Cincinnati CCM Chorale, the UC Women’s Chorus, bass trombonist Russ Zokaites, and the Immanuel Presbyterian Choir in Cincinnati, OH).
 “Be a Voice, Sky,” a concert of Magin’s works presented in Cincinnati in 2013 highlighted her collaborations with local and international poets, and in 2014 she collaborated with University of Cincinnati Professor Don Bogen on “Elegies” for CCM Chorale and Café Momus Contemporary Ensemble.
 Also in 2014, she collaborated with Vancouver-based poet Shannon Rayne on “Coffee Stained,” a sassy, sensitive, and jazz-like 15-minute work for bass trombone, piano, and narrator.
 “Coffee Stained” was premiered by “Transformative Perspectives” at the ArtSEEDZ Festival in the Netherlands in May of 2014.

-Carrie Magin holds degrees from the University of Michigan (Bachelor’s Degrees in Composition and Percussion) and the University of Cincinnati College-Conservatory of Music (Master’s Degree and Doctor of Musical Arts Degree in Composition) as well as certificates from the Academy of Performing Arts in Prague and the Janáček Academy of Music and Performing Arts in Brno, Czech Republic.
-Ms. Magin is currently Assistant Professor of Composition and Theory Houghton College in upstate NY.
+Carrie Magin holds degrees from the University of Michigan (bachelor’s degrees in composition and percussion) and the University of Cincinnati College-Conservatory of Music (master’s degree and Doctor of Musical Arts degree in composition) as well as certificates from the Academy of Performing Arts in Prague and the Janáček Academy of Music and Performing Arts in Brno, Czech Republic.
+Magin is currently assistant professor of composition and theory at Houghton College.